te-papa/collections-api/persona-rebecca.md

 ## About Rebecca

-1. I am a ‘digital humanist' academic researcher.
+1. I am a 'digital humanist' academic researcher.
 Increasingly I am expected to include data analysis as part of my process.
 Mostly I perform speculative investigation using a variety of algorithms over dumps of metadata or media assets to reveal new patterns or connections.
 2. I am a biodiversity scientist.
 I work with specimen datasets from around the world in specialist software that plots & analyses environmental sensor and specimen collection data on maps.

 ## Attributes